 - It is a good idea to have at least 4 questions ready to ask about the new job.
-Think what you really want to know.
+Think about what you really want to know.
 Don’t just ask anything.
-You must benefit from getting the answer.
+It would help if you benefited from getting the answer.

-- It gives you the opportunity to gain information about the job that might otherwise not have been disclosed to you.
+- It allows you to gain information about the job that might otherwise not have been disclosed to you.

 - Be careful not to ask anything that has been addressed already.